-The Company's dividend policy is in line with its profitability, capital structure, and future operational needs.
-The Company aims to allocate not less than 10% of the distributable profits to distribute dividends to shareholders each year.
-However, if the dividend per share calculated based on the distributable profits is less than NT\$0.5, it may not be distributed.
-Shareholder dividends may be distributed in cash or in the form of stocks, but the maximum limit for stock dividends is 10% of the total dividend amount.
+The Company's dividend policy shall take into account the profitability, capital structure and future operation and shall allocate no less than 10% of the distributable earnings to shareholders each year.
+Dividends per share calculated on the basis of distributable earnings of less than NT\$0.50 may be withheld.
+Dividends to shareholders may be distributed in cash or in shares.
+Except that stock dividends shall be limited to not less than 10% of the total dividends.